ppchen44/Machine_Learning_Udacity/Supervised_Learning/README.md

 - **capital-loss**: continuous.
 - **hours-per-week**: continuous.
 - **native-country**: United-States, Cambodia, England, Puerto-Rico, Canada, Germany, Outlying-US(Guam-USVI-etc), India, Japan, Greece, South, China, Cuba, Iran, Honduras, Philippines, Italy, Poland, Jamaica, Vietnam, Mexico, Portugal, Ireland, France, Dominican-Republic, Laos, Ecuador, Taiwan, Haiti, Columbia, Hungary, Guatemala, Nicaragua, Scotland, Thailand, Yugoslavia, El-Salvador, Trinadad&Tobago, Peru, Hong, Holand-Netherlands.

+# Preparing the Data
+Before data can be used as input for machine learning algorithms, it often must be cleaned, formatted, and restructured — this is typically known as preprocessing.
+Fortunately, for this dataset, there are no invalid or missing entries we must deal with, however, there are some qualities about certain features that must be adjusted.
+This preprocessing can help tremendously with the outcome and predictive power of nearly all learning algorithms.

+## Transforming Skewed Continuous Features
+A dataset may sometimes contain at least one feature whose values tend to lie near a single number, but will also have a non-trivial number of vastly larger or smaller values than that single number.
+Algorithms can be sensitive to such distributions of values and can underperform if the range is not properly normalized.
+With the census dataset two features fit this description: 'capital-gain' and  'capital-loss'.

+Run the code cell below to plot a histogram of these two features.
+Note the range of the values present and how they are distributed.